celery/celery/docs/userguide/configuration.rst

 Default: ``"UTC"``.

 Configure Celery to use a custom time zone.
-The timezone value can be any time zone supported by the :pypi:`pytz` library.
+The timezone value can be any time zone supported by the `ZoneInfo <https://docs.python.org/3/library/zoneinfo.html>`_ library.

 If not set the UTC timezone is used.
 For backwards compatibility